stephenmatheis/stephenmatheis.com/tasks.md

 -   [ ] Add "VS Code Dark Plus/Modern" theme
 -   [ ] Feat: Add, edit, and delete posts fromt end (will need auth to github)
 -   [ ] Fix setings width overlowing page-max width, especially at larger font sizes and with the retro font enabled
+-   [ ] Add 'design system' section within settings - or maybe a link to docs, that's a separate website entirely but under the domain like design.stephenmatheis.com or stephenmatheis.design - with a complete interactiv list of all components used in the site